-This real time sensing allows it is to know how much water is on the glass which triggers when the wipers need to activated.
+This real-time sensing allows it to know how much water is on the glass which triggers when the wipers need to activate.

 Importance of Rain Sensors

-Rain sensors may not sound that important but truth is they are now a key safety component for modern day drivers.
+Rain sensors may not sound that important but the truth is they are now a key safety component for modern-day drivers.

 As you are aware, any distractions to a driver when on the road can lead to accidents.
 Thus being able to see the road in front of you clearly and paying full attention is key.

-It is indeed evident that the advantage rain sensing wipers bring is undisputable.
-Also due to their electronic sensing they can respond faster that you during different conditions.
+It is indeed evident that the advantage rain-sensing wipers bring is indisputable.
+Also due to their electronic sensing, they can respond faster that you during different conditions.